TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2022.md

 [YouTube](https://youtu.be/QeW9wCB36ck)

+Interesting to see the evolution of amazon.com.
+You'll have seen all the patterns used by present day amazon.com before.

 * History of amazon.com architecture
 * 1995: Single C executable monolith app server, single database
 * 1998: Split data into multiple databases